SimonLeclere/SimonLeclere/.github/ISSUE_TEMPLATE/Answer 3.md

 ---
-name: 'Answer 3 : Home Reef'
+name: 'Answer 3 : In pajamas'
 about: "(╯°□°）╯︵ ┻━┻"
-title: quiz|28|Home Reef
+title: quiz|548|In pajamas
 labels: ''
 assignees: ''